StevenHo1394/Transaction_Validation/README.md

 Usage:

-Install mysql server on your machine and create a user (c.f. https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04).
+Install mysql server on your server and create a user (c.f. https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04).

-Clone this repo, go the the folder you just cloned and execute the following in the command prompt of your machine:
+Clone this repo, go the the folder you just cloned and execute the following in the command prompt of your server:

 Run "npm install"